Convexity and concavity in Banach lattices: Abstract factorizations of convex and concave operators

 We go back to the study of $(p,q)$-convex and $(p,q)$-concave operators and their connections to $(p,q)$-convex and $(p,q)$-concave spaces by means of the following factorization results.
-This theory of abstract factorizations was originally introduced by Reisner \cite{Reisner} for $p$-convex and $p$-concave operators, and Meyer-Nieberg \cite[Section 2.8]{MN} and Byrd \cite{Byrd} in the setting of $(p,\infty)$-convexity and $(p,1)$-concavity, but has been gradually refined in subsequent works \cite{RT, GLTT2}.
+The theory of ``abstract'' factorizations of $(p,q)$-convex and $(p,q)$-concave operators (in contrast to the factorizations through concrete functions spaces, that will be treated in the next section) was originally introduced by Reisner \cite{Reisner} for $p$-convex and $p$-concave operators, and Meyer-Nieberg \cite[Section 2.8]{MN} and Byrd \cite{Byrd} in the setting of $(p,\infty)$-convexity and $(p,1)$-concavity, but has been gradually refined in subsequent works \cite{RT, GLTT2}.
 Essentially, the next two theorems reduce the study of $(p,q)$-convex and $(p,q)$-concave operators to the understanding of $(p,q)$-convex and $(p,q)$-concave Banach lattices.
 Moreover, the constructions that we will obtain will be canonical in a certain sense.
 Namely, the factorization for $(p,q)$-concave Banach lattices will satisfy some ``maximality'' property, while its analogue for $(p,q)$-convex operators will be ``minimal''.
+As a byproduct, we will obtain a renorming result that will allow us to assume that the convexity and concavity constants of a Banach lattice are simply one.

 \begin{thm} Let $X$ be a Banach lattice, $E$ a Banach space, $1\leq q\leq p\leq \infty$, and $T:X\rightarrow E$ a $(p,q)$-concave operator.
 Then, there exists a $(p,q)$-concave Banach lattice $Z^0$ with constant one, a lattice homomorphism with dense range $\phi^0: X\rightarrow Z^0$ and an operator $S^0:Z^0\rightarrow E$ such that $T=S^0 \phi^0$.\\